 What Is Hand Aging and How Does It Happen?

-Another harmful factor at play in hands is the exposure to harsh and/or harmful chemicals.
-The simplest way is through soaps, detergents and sanitizers that we commonly use and at minimum, they can remove the naturally-occurring moisturizers and disturb the natural bacterial flora of the skin.
+Another harmful factor at play in hands is exposure to harsh and/or harmful chemicals.
+The simplest way is through soaps, detergents, and sanitizers that we commonly use and at minimum, they can remove the naturally-occurring moisturizers and disturb the natural bacterial flora of the skin.
 Toxins may get absorbed through the skin and cause different types of reactions such as allergic and atopic reactions.
-Together, these factors can contribute to unhealthy, dry and cracked skin at hands and accelerate hand aging.
+Together, these factors can contribute to unhealthy, dry, and cracked skin at hand and accelerate hand aging.

 After years of exposure to these harmful factors, our hands can develop significant skin pigmentation, skin dryness and scaling, and deep lines and wrinkles, and as a result of lost collagen and hyaluronic acid, the tendons, blood vessels and bony features of the back of the hands become more and more prominent and noticeable, turning our once youthful and beautiful hands into what has been described as “zombie hands”.